How to recover MySQL when the HDD of an old version of Linux server fails

 rm /usr/local/mysql/var/ib_logfile*

-• Start DB
+• Starting the DB

 mysql start/stop